 Discover the support you’ll receive

-Maria chose Deakin for similar reasons.
-‘Yes, it is university and there are no more teachers over your head pushing you to work, but they are still there for you,’ she says.
-‘They kept mentioning that if anything goes wrong or if there's anything they can do to help, just get in contact and they will find a solution.
-I felt really reassured knowing that even though I'm an adult and I have to this by myself, I have someone behind the scenes I'm able to talk to if I need to.'
+The move from school to university can be daunting.
+At school they make sure you’re on top of your work, at university it’s completely up to you.
+Maria was impressed with the focus on student support.
+'They kept mentioning that if anything goes wrong or if there's anything they can do to help to just get in contact and they will find a solution.
+I felt really reassured knowing that even though I'm an adult and I have to do this by myself, I have someone behind the scenes I'm able to talk to if I need to.'

-Kirsten suggests that you make the most of Virtual Open Day by casting your net wide.
-‘If you're even remotely interested in something, go and check it out,’ she says.
-‘Hearing more about a course can really help you decide whether it's something you're interested in.
+Kirstin suggests if there is something that even remotely interests you, check it out!
+'Hearing more about a course can really help you decide whether it's something you're interested in.
 Get on the Deakin website and look at their clubs, their support, and the different ways that you can get into the course that you want to do.'

-Maria encourages prospective students to be prepared.
-'Get a notebook and really take notes on whatever you feel are the pros and cons,’ she says.
-‘Just weigh the situation.
-There are a lot of sessions and the more you attend, the better because you get a really good taste of what Deakin is like.'
+Maria encourages you to come prepared.
+'Get a notebook and take notes on whatever you feel are the pros and cons.
+There are a lot of sessions and the more you attend the better, because you get a really good taste of what Deakin is like.'

 For Stefanie it’s all about the questions.
-‘The best advice I could give to current Year 12 students is, first of all, make sure you attend,’ she says.
-‘And ask any questions you have – there is no question that is not worth asking and I guarantee you that other people will have the same questions as well.'
+'Ask any questions you have – there is no question that is not worth asking and I guarantee you that other people will have the same questions as well.'